 Respect of Oneself is introduced early by first an exercise of Self-Discovery.
 Each year, the academic year opens with a Self-Discovery Week.
 Self-Discovery helps identify inherent inclinations early.
 Thereon, we believe, there is little stopping the carriage of that skill to it’s culmination.
 Thereby the celebration of it.

 We also take the distinctly prescribed veneration of Mother to convey the equalness of the female gender.
 Equalness is specially reinforced at Raksha Bandhan when boys and girls are equally encouraged to tie rakhis on each others’ wrists.
-Both are equally egged on to excel in every sphere including sport, drama, leadership, oupptdoor excursions and self-defence.
+Both are equally egged on to excel in every sphere including sport, drama, leadership, oupptdoor excursions and self-defense.

 Atithi, or the guest at home is also to receive our reverance.
 We, at School believe that any element that enters our space deserves to be venerated.
 Besides encouraging guests of diverse enrichments, we also encourage the environment that envelopes us.
 We lend our humble contribution to make some difference to greening our surroundings, reducing the pollution and cleaning our neighbourhoods.
 We also try and spread the awareness we have, amongst others who share our immediate environment.
 Students regularly march for the cause of a clean environment along the busy BRT that runs outside our School.
 The traffic is forced to take notice of the childrens’ persistence.